Table of contents

 Conversietracking-Tag

 Tracking the conversions of your Google Ads campaigns is crucial if you want to be successful with your online campaigns.
-The ‘conversions tracking’ tag in Google Tag Manager allows you to track how often visitors perform certain actions on your website, such as placing an order or filling out a form.
+The 'track conversions' tag in Google Tag Manager allows you to track how often visitors perform certain actions on your website, such as placing an order or filling out a form.
 This allows you to measure and optimize the effectiveness of your ad campaigns, as you can see which ads and keywords led to more conversions.

 Curious about the entire Google Ads Server Side Tracking setup?
 Then check out this page.